O Street Museum Foundation

-The O Street Museum Foundation is a museum which focuses on exploring the creative process.
-Located in Washington, D.C., O Street Museum Foundation is housed in five interconnected town houses that include over 100 rooms and 32 secret doors.
+The O Street Museum Foundation is an independent nonprofit museum located within The Mansion on O Street in Washington, D.C.
+The O Street Museum Foundation is housed in five interconnected town houses that include over 100 rooms and 80 secret doors.

 Collection

 The collection contains 15,000 pieces of art, 20,000 books, architecture, manuscripts, music, and memorabilia.
-Visitors can listen to unique music, leaf through manuscripts and rare books, touch and explore art and sculpture, and tour through different architectural styles.
+The museum includes unique music, manuscripts, rare books, art and sculpture, and different architectural styles.

 The museum houses both permanent and rotating exhibits.
-Pieces represented in the collection are works by sculptors Frederic Hart and Frederic Remington, paintings by Kurt Wenner, architecture by Edward Clark, signed scripts of the Academy Award winning trilogy Lord of the Rings, letters and drawings by John Lennon which were featured in the book, The John Lennon Letters by Hunter Davies, and 60 signed Gibson guitars.
-The signed guitar collection includes guitars from Les Paul, inventor of the electric guitar, The Eagles, Bob Dylan, Bruce Springsteen and the E Street Band, Arlo Guthrie, Emmylou Harris, Paul Williams, The Rolling Stones, U2, Sean Lennon, and J.D.
-Souther.
+Pieces represented in the collection are works by sculptors such as Frederic Hart and Frederic Remington, paintings by Kurt Wenner, architecture by Edward Clark, signed scripts of the Academy Award winning trilogy Lord of the Rings, letters and drawings by John Lennon which were featured in the book, The John Lennon Letters by Hunter Davies, and 60 signed Gibson guitars.
+The signed guitar collection includes guitars from Les Paul, The Eagles, Bob Dylan, Bruce Springsteen and the E Street Band, Arlo Guthrie, Emmylou Harris, Paul Williams, The Rolling Stones, U2, Sean Lennon, and JD Souther.

 Several exhibits are on rotation at the museum including Women Who Rock by Gerald Johnson, Rhythmic Rebels by photographer Sandrine Lee, and Faces of Hope, a photography retrospective of Afghanistan, Pakistan, and Darfur by Chip Duncan.
 Faces of Hope debuted at The 2011 World Peace Festival and is featured in the book, Enough to Go Around—Searching for Hope in Afghanistan, Pakistan & Darfur.

 Building history

-Designed in 1892 by the architect who designed the Capitol, Edward Clark.
+Designed in 1892 by the architect who was one of the designers of the Capitol after Thomas Walter's resignation (from 1865 to 1902), Edward Clark.
 The building served as a home for himself, Champ Clark (Speaker of the House from 1911-1919, during Teddy Roosevelt’s Presidency), a brother known only as "the artist", and a sister.

 Originally spanning three row houses, the residence was connected through the basement and main floor and contained separate sleeping quarters for each brother upstairs.
 It has been suggested that Clark incorporated leftover tiles and wood from the Capitol into his new home.

 In the 1930s the home was converted into three separate rooming houses for FBI Director, J. Edgar Hoover's G-men.

 On February 14, 1980, H.H.
 Leonards purchased 2020 O Street, the first row house in the series of connected brownstones.
 Leonards renovated the townhouse as a bed-and-breakfast and private club.
 After renovations were completed, Leonards designed and built a new brownstone on the adjacent vacant lot at 2022 O Street.
 Leonards subsequently acquired three adjacent row houses, each incorporated into the single property.

 In 1998, Leonards opened the O Street Museum inside The Mansion on O Street.
 The museum includes art, sculpture, music, memorabilia and written manuscripts in the collection.
 The museum hosts concerts, book signing talks, film screenings and tours throughout the year.